 Industry Analysis & Industry Trends

 Although medical devices are essential healthcare products, the recession took a toll on the Medical Device Manufacturing industry.
 Revenue tumbled in 2011, as slim profit margins constrained hospitals' ability to raise capital for large purchases.
 However, the changing demographics of the United States favor the industry.
-Although the majority of baby boomers are still under the age of 65, a significant portion of this group will cross this age threshold in the five years to 2020, resulting in revenue growth from for the 65-and-over demographic... purchase to read more
+Revenue increased over the current five-year period and is anticipated to continuing growth over the next five-year period.
+Although the majority of baby boomers are still under the age of 65, a significant portion of this group will cross this age threshold over the next five years, resulting in revenue growth from for the 65-and-over demographic... purchase to read more

 Industry Report - Industry Locations Chapter